Pharmaceutical Technology and Medicines Control

 Further information is available on our International Office website.

-Download the programme specification for Pharmaceutical Technology
+Download the programme specification for Pharmaceutical Technology and Medicines Control

 This is the current course information.
 Modules and course details may change, subject to the University's programme approval, monitoring and review procedures.
 The University reserves the right to alter or withdraw courses, services and facilities as described on our website without notice and to amend Ordinances, Regulations, fees and charges at any time.
 Students should enquire as to the up-to-date position when applying for their course of study.